MetrisJs/metris/info.md

 ### Logging
 _priority: 2_
-  - provide api to log incomming traffic  with data based on subscription plan
+  - provide api to log incoming traffic  with data based on subscription plan
   - real time viewer still receives basic overview of GET requests' full data and POST's query but only MD5 of large values

 ### Development/Debugging